Administration order

 Crisis loan

-A temporary loan, issued by the Job Centre, for those in financial difficulties.
-It can be made to people who are working or claiming benefits.
+A temporary loan issued by the Job Centre.
+It is for people in financial difficulties.
+It can be given to people who are working or claim benefits.

 Critical illness cover

-A type of insurance which provides a lump sum payment if you’re diagnosed with a specific illness.
+A type of insurance that pays out a lump-sum payment if you are diagnosed with a certain illness.

 Culpable neglect